soheilesm/soheilesm/README.md

 ### Hi there 👋

-👨‍💻 I'm a Machine Learning Software Engineer at Meta.
+👨‍💻 I'm a Machine Learning Software Engineer at Meta

 📫 How to reach me?
 Email me at [soes@alumni.stanford.edu](mailto:soes@alumni.stanford.edu)